-Down payment: Any down payment you plan to make.
+Down payment: Enter the total of any down payment you plan to make.
+If none, enter 0 or leave blank.
 Note that when you make a down payment on a lease you may need to pay sales tax on that amount upfront.
-This is because what you are really doing is prepaying depreciation, which in most cases is taxable (varies from state to state).
+This is because what you are really doing is pre-paying depreciation, which in most cases is taxable (varies from state to state).

 Sales tax: The total state and local tax rate (otherwise referred to as usage tax) that will apply to the lease.
 Enter as a percentage (for .06, enter 6%).

-Length of lease: Select the number of months you will be leasing the car for.
+Length of lease: Enter the number of months you will be leasing the car for.
+Most leases are for 24, 36, or 48 months).
 Note that lease terms beyond 36 months tend to eliminate any benefits that might be gained from leasing instead of buying.

 Lease rate: If you know the money factor, click the Money factor option and enter the factor in the adjacent field.
 If do not know the money factor, click the APR option and enter the new car lending rate (as a percentage) in the adjacent field.
 In the latter case, the automobile lease calculator will calculate the money factor for you and display it in parenthesis on the Monthly lease fee result row.

 Residual value: If you know the percentage the leasing company will use to determine the residual value (typically 50%-58% for a 36- month lease), click the Residual % option and enter the percentage in the adjacent field.
 If you do not know the residual percentage, click the Residual $ option and enter the anticipated dollar value of the car at the end of the lease in the adjacent field.
 In the latter case, the automobile lease calculator will calculate the residual percentage for you and display it in parenthesis on the Residual value result row.